Btibert3/docker-datasci-setup/README.md

 -  Jupyter data science notebook, with `Julia`, `R`, and `python 2/3` on port `8888`
 -  Neo4j database running on port `7474` with authentication disabled and APOC and postgresql/Redshift JDBC plugins

-In addition to the tools above, the images map a few directories to the host computer
+In addition to the tools above, the images map a few directories to the host computer.

 To run this setup, simply